 - The second chart is easier than the first, but once you get used to stretching a four fret span, you'll be glad you did.
-This chord is more suited to higher neck positions as the width of each fret narrows as you move higher up t
+This chord is more suited to higher neck positions as the width of each fret narrows as you move higher up the fretboard.

-- e first finger playing a mini barre on strings 4 & 5.
+- You can also use the first finger and play a mini barre on strings 4 & 5.
+You can even barre strings 1-5 as the lower 3 strings are covered. (pretend you are playing a Dm chord with a 4 or 5 string barre in front of it).
 If you decide not to use the optional note, avoid playing the string unless the note is part of the chord, in which case you may decide to keep it.